 BASETRACK was a media experiment funded by a 2010 News Challenge grant from the Knight Foundation.
 Photojournalists Teru Kuwayama, Balazs Gardi and Tivadar Domaniczky were embedded with 1st Battalion, 8th Marines, in southern Afghanistan, 2010-11.
 Led by Teru Kuwayama, they started a revolutionary online project called Basetrack.
 Connecting battalion members with their families and others around the globe, the web platform became an indispensable tool of citizen journalism, documenting a range of perspectives on the emotional tolls of war.
 A collection of their photographs was edited into the composed work (above) by Nina Colosi for the performance/exhibition "We Write This To You From The Distant Future" at Juilliard’s Center for Innovation in the Arts on March 26-27, 2011.
-In 2012 the Center created a theatrical production of BASETRACK and from this a US touring production was developed.
-BASETRACK opened at Brooklyn Academy of Music on November 11, 2014.
-NATIONAL TOUR to 21 US cities
+In 2012 the Juilliard's Center created a theatrical production of BASETRACK and from this a US touring production was developed.
+BASETRACK opened at Brooklyn Academy of Music on November 11, 2014. produced by En Garde Productions and toured 40 US cities with extensive engagement programming.

 2010 Knight Fellow Teru Kuwayama in Afghanistan, October 2010. photo: Tivadar Domaniczky